jonhoo/thesis/000-proposal.md

 can be realized as a function call, a thread synchronization point, or a network channel, and the model still "works".

-These systems all face a fundamental decision when it comes to _stateful_ operators — operators that must maintain some state in order to process their inputs.
+These systems all face a decision when it comes to _stateful_ operators — operators that must maintain some state in order to process their inputs.
 To compute the result of a join for example, the values in the "other side" of the join must be available to the operator that performs the join.
-Traditionally, dataflow systems have made one of three decisions in this space: ignore such operators, make all the state the operator needs available, or keep only a subset of the state.
+Traditionally, dataflow systems have made one of three
+decisions: ignore such operators, make all the state the operator needs available, or keep only a subset of the state.
 The third option, often called, windowing, is a popular option because it lets the system support stateful operators without keeping vast amounts of state at the ready just in case the operator needs it.
 The window will usually keep only recent data, so that the results of the computation is only "missing" data that is old anyway.

-Each of these points in the design space caters to a particular type of application.
+Each one of these three decisions caters to a particular type of application.
 Non-stateful dataflow is useful as a messaging fabric.
 Fully stateful dataflow works well for applications that operate over small data sets, or where the application's working set spans nearly the entire data set.
-Windowing is a great intermediate point for applications that do not need complete results, and are willing to trade completeness for performance, such as analytics workloads.
+Windowing is a useful intermediate point for applications that do not need complete results, and are willing to trade completeness for performance, such as analytics workloads.